RonHochstenbach/HAABSAStar/README.md

 9. Install the required packages from the requirements.txt file by running the following command: `code(pip install -r requirements.txt)`.
 10. Install the required space language pack by running the following command: `code(python -m spacy download en)`

+### Configure paths

+The following scripts contain file paths to adapt to your computer (this is done by adding the path to you virtual environment before the filename.
+For example "/path/to/venv"+"data/programGeneratedData/GloVetraindata"): main_cross.py, main_hyper.py, config.py, HyperDataMaker.py, adversarial.py.

 ### Run Software
 1. Configure one of the three main files to the required configuration (main.py, main_cross.py, main_hyper.py)
 2. Run the program from the command line by the following command: `code(python PROGRAM_TO_RUN.py)` (where PROGRAM_TO_RUN is main/main_cross/main_hyper)

 ## Software explanation:
 The environment contains the following main files that can be run: main.py, main_cross.py, main_hyper.py